jlevere/cse_5462/README.md

 This is an elective - focused on network programming

 Learn by doing.
-From "Hello World" over UDP to multi-peer file registries, this class transforms theoretical socket networking concepts into tangible, scalable systems on real networks.
+From "Hello World" over UDP, to multi-peer file registries, this class transforms theoretical socket networking concepts into tangible, scalable systems on real networks.

 *Course Level:* Undergraduate/Graduate